ROCm/rocRAND/docs/api-reference/data-type-support.rst

       - ✅
       - ✅

-Only Sobol64, Scrambled Sobol64, ThreeFry 2x64-20, and ThreeFry 4x64-20 support generation of 64-bit :code:`unsigned long long int` integers.
+Only Sobol64, Scrambled Sobol64, ThreeFry 2x64-20, and ThreeFry 4x64-20 support the generation of 64-bit :code:`unsigned long long int` integers.
 The other generators generate 32-bit :code:`unsigned int` integers.

 Seed types
 ----------

-All generators can be seeded with :code:`unsigned long long`, however, LFSR113 can also be seeded using an :code:`uint4`.
+All generators can be seeded with :code:`unsigned long long`.
+However, LFSR113 can also be seeded using a :code:`uint4`.

 Output types
 ------------